jadecobra/python_tdd_exercises/source/truth table 11: negate.rst

 Truth Table: Negate
 ===================

-We will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+I will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 Prerequisites
 -------------